hdezerto/social_robotics_project/README.md

 This repository contains code and resources for the Social Robotics project at KTH.

 ## Getting Started
-- Clone the repository
-- Install dependencies (if any)
-- Run the code

 ## Project Structure
 - Add details about your folders and files here